-Entering my fourth year of growing backyard hops, I don’t consider myself an expert but I’ve produced healthy and happy mature hops (2015 yield: 8lbs of Cascade from one plant).
+I’ve been growing hops since 2012 and don’t consider myself an expert, but I’ve learned a lot along the way and have produced healthy and happy mature hops.
 When we started growing hops, I found that it was difficult to find a source with basic information hence, this piece (you’re welcome).

 Order your rhizomes early (Feb/Mar) to ensure that you get your desired plants when they’re ready for shipping (usually late April).
 Consider buying hop twine to support your bines as this will support 100 lbs – mature plants are very heavy.
 We’ve bought rhizomes from Hops Connect and Prairie GEM Hops.
 Crannog Ales is another good source.